Can You Insure a Salvage Title Car?

 Do salvaged cars cost more to insure?

 This question is hard to answer.
-First, most major insurance companies don’t offer any coverage for salvage vehicles.
+First, most major insurers don’t offer any form of salvage title insurance.
 There’s usually no need.
 Salvages are worth very little.
 And, since you can’t drive one, you don’t need liability.
 Another reason you don’t need coverage is that the car’s value will be low unless it’s an exotic or collector car.
 If you do manage to find a policy, it’ll likely be very expensive due to your car’s increased risk.

-Can I remove “salvage” brand from my title?
+Can I remove the salvage title brand from my car and clear it?

-The only way to remove the “salvage” brand is to take the steps to change it to a rebuilt title.
-To get a rebuilt title, your car must pass an inspection and/or complete a checklist, showing that it’s fully repaired and safe to drive on public roads.
+The only way to remove the “salvage” branding is to rebuild it.
+To change the title, your car must pass an inspection and/or complete a checklist, showing that it’s fully repaired and safe to drive on public roads.

-There’s no way to make your salvage or rebuilt car a clean title again, however.
-Owners might move to a new state and try to pass their car off as a clean title.
+There’s no way to make your salvage or rebuilt car a clear title again, however.
+Owners might move to a new state and try to pass their vehicle off as a clean title.
 This is a form of fraud called “title washing.”
 For this reason, be sure to carefully review vehicle history using the VIN when you buy a used car.

-Rebuilt titles are not the same as salvage titles.
-Vehicles receive salvage branding when owners or insurance companies declare them a total loss.
-Cars with rebuilt titles used to be total losses, but now have passed an inspection and are legal to drive.
+Rebuilds are not the same as salvages.
+Vehicles receive salvage title branding when owners or insurance companies declare them a total loss.
+Cars branded as rebuilt used to be total losses, but now have passed an inspection and are legal to drive.

 Can I get full coverage for a car with a salvage title?

-Most insurers won’t offer full coverage for salvage cars.
-You’ll likely get a more limited policy, including liability insurance.
-Other options like collision and comprehensive coverage will probably be off the table.
-You probably won’t be able to cover a salvage vehicle with any insurance policy.
+Most insurers won’t offer full coverage for salvaged vehicles.
+You’ll likely get a more limited policy, including liability.
+Other options like collision and comprehensive will probably be off the table.
+You might not be able to cover a salvage title vehicle with any insurance policy.
 And honestly, you wouldn’t need to be fully covered on a vehicle with so much damage that it’s totaled.
 Even liability makes little sense for a car you can’t even drive.

 Share: